MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 ## Defining a cost function

-As mentioned above, the cost function represents the quantity that you want to minimize.
+As previously mentioned, the cost function represents the quantity that you want to minimize.
 Its main purpose is to map each configuration of a problem to a single number.
 This allows the optimizer to easily compare potential solutions and determine which is better.
 The key to generating a cost function for your problem is in recognizing what parameters of your system affect the chosen cost.

 In principle, the cost function could be any mathematical function $f = f(x_0, x_1, \dots)$, where the function variables $x_1, x_2, \dots$ encode the different configurations.
 The smooth landscape shown above could for example be generated using a quadratic function of two continuous variables $f(x, y) = x^2 + y^2$.
 However, certain optimization methods may expect the cost function to be in a particular form.
 For instance, the Azure Quantum solvers expect a [Binary Optimization](xref:microsoft.quantum.optimization.concepts.binary-optimization) Problem.
 For this problem type, configurations must be expressed via binary variables with $x_i \in {0, 1}$, and many problems are naturally suited to be expressed in this form.